 SportsDevil lacks any search capability.
 What you do is pick a provider from proffered websites.
 This will return a list of what sports a variety of providers cover.

-Like any third-party Kodi add-ons, SportsDevil may access content that is questionable, depending on your local laws and regulations.
-While neither Kodi, nor SportsDevil provide any content directly, they may access content that they otherwise shouldn’t.
+Like any third-party Kodi add-ons, SportsDevil may access questionable content, depending on your local laws and regulations.

-Finally, as with any Kodi addon, it’s a good idea to get a reliable VPN.
+Finally, as with any Kodi addon, getting a reliable VPN is a good idea.
 You don’t want to risk anyone monitoring your internet traffic by anyone, including your ISP.

 A VPN is the best way to maintain a secure and anonymous connection, allowing you to stream with no restrictions.

 - Get Secure and Private Access to the Internet